 - If an injured worker's average weekly wage is lower than the state minimum rate, the injured worker should receive the average weekly wage as the compensation rate.
-The injured worker does not receive the benefit of a higher compensation rate. - If a claim is accepted as compensable, the carrier should
+The injured worker does not receive the benefit of a higher compensation rate. - If a claim is accepted as compensable, the carrier should send an Agreement as to Compensation to the

-- Industrial Accident Board.
-The body parts or injuries accepted should be detailed on the agreement. - An injured worker has the right to rely on his treating physician when the provider totally disables him or her.
+Industrial Accident Board.
+The body parts or injuries accepted should be detailed on the agreement.

+An injured worker has the right to rely on his treating physician when the provider totally disables him or her.
 Total disability benefits must be continued until the Board issues an order terminating the benefits, the injured worker agrees to terminate the benefits, or the injured worker dies.
 If the injured worker returns to work, a receipt for compensation must be signed and filed with the Industrial Accident Board.

-Hot Tips - New Jersey
+Hot Tips-New Jersey